 3. Provide instant feedback with e-learning tools

 Similar to lectures, conventional testing and assessment methods are often perceived as one-sided.
-The learner completes the test, hands it in and then has to wait before they even find out how well they performed.
-The whole time, they’re left in the dark, which can make them feel anxious about the results.
+The learner completes the test, hands it in and then waits to find out how well they performed.
+The whole time, they’re left in the dark.
+That can make them feel anxious about the results.

-This is no longer necessary thanks to e-learning assessment tools.
-Now, many e-learning platforms enable you to provide instant feedback.
+Thanks to the advantages of blended learning and online learning this is no longer necessary.
+Many e-learning platforms enable you to provide instant feedback.
 So, when a learner answers a question on a test or assessment, the platform automatically provides feedback.
 It can congratulate them for answering correctly or inform them that they’ve got the answer wrong and explain why.

 4. Use performance tracking to improve content

 Modern e-learning platforms enable educators to easily analyze their learners’ performance.
 This helps instructors to identify learning trends.
 For example, if a large percentage of learners are failing to answer specific questions correctly on an assessment, the teacher can take action by offering more information on that topic during the next classroom session.

 This is actually a proven method from conventional education, but digital performance tracking greatly speeds up the process.
 Instead of the teacher having to individually review every student’s assessments, a good e-learning platform can automatically track and report performance statistics.
 This makes it much easier and more efficient for teachers to spot important trends.

 5. Create an interactive community of online learners